Pupil Premium 2016-2017

 - To help address any underlying inequalities between children eligible for pupil premium funding and their peers, as far as is possible.

-The funding has been spent in the following ways and is tracked under 6 funding streams:
+The funding has been spent in the following ways and is tracked under these funding streams:

 - Basic needs